-We will talk to you if we think your child needs extra support. we will involve you in discussions about how professional people may be able to offer support and we will always ask for permission before we invite professionals into school.
-We follow our SEND Policy when identiying, assessing and planing for individual children's needs.
+We will talk to you if we think your child needs extra support.
+We will involve you in discussions about how professional people may be able to offer support and we will always ask for permission before we invite professionals into school.
+We follow our SEND Policy when identifying, assessing and planning for individual children's needs.

 What will happen next?

-We will monitor and review your child's progress regulalry and you and your cild will be invited to join us to discuss these outcomes and give your views and any progress or concrens from home. you and your child will be involved in making plans and setting targets for your child's learning. we will also ask families to give us feedback to help us to improve the ongoing development of our SEND provision.
+We will monitor and review your child's progress regularly and you and your child will be invited to join us to discuss these outcomes and give your views and any progress or concerns from home.
+You and your child will be involved in making plans and setting targets for your child's learning. we will also ask families to give us feedback to help us to improve the ongoing development of our SEND provision.

 How will the nursery help my child to learn?

 We follow the EYFS curriculum and offer a wide range of learning opportunities through high quality teaching by qualified staff.
 We understand that children learn and develop in different ways.

 When children need a little extra help we offer additional learning opportunities in small groups and 1:1 where possible - these groups allow children to develop their confidence and specific skills.